ziyaoxu/ziyaoxu.github.io/_pages/publications.md

 ## Journal Papers

-1. **Z. Xu** & C.-W. Shu, A high-order well-balanced discontinuous Galerkin method for hyperbolic balance laws based on the Gauss-Lobatto quadrature rules, Journal of Scientific Computing, to appear.
+1. **Z. Xu** & C.-W. Shu, <a href="https://doi.org/10.1007/s10915-024-02661-8">A high-order well-balanced discontinuous Galerkin method for hyperbolic balance laws based on the Gauss-Lobatto quadrature rules</a>, Journal of Scientific Computing, 101, 39 (2024).

 1. **Z. Xu** & C.-W. Shu, <a href="https://doi.org/10.1137/22M1536479">Local characteristic decomposition–free high-order finite difference WENO schemes for hyperbolic systems endowed with a coordinate system of Riemann invariants</a>, SIAM Journal on Scientific Computing, v46 (2024), pp.A1352-A1372.